sean-watson30/class-register/README.md

 Class Booker Pro offers everything you need to run your dance studio; a powerful online registration platform and much more.
 We help take care of the logistics so you can keep your focus on what matters most — engaging with your students and fostering their love for dance.

 * As a User, you are able to create a class in the database and add/remove students and instructors to it from the class detail page.
-* As a User you are able to create a student in the database and add/remove classes them from the detail page.
+* As a User you are able to create a student in the database and add/remove classes them from the detail page, as well as add a photo.
 * As a User you are able to create an instructor in the database and add students and instructors to it from the detail page.

 ## Technologies Used